ncatlab/nlab-content/pages/4/6/1/4/4164/content.md

 Complementary statements about the asymptotic "vacuum-like appearance" of localized observables exist, too, and are commonly called [[cluster theorem]]s.

 ## Abstract ##
-...
+We state the theorem for a vacuum representation on [[Minkowski spacetime]].
+Since the theorem has some controverse consequences for the physical interpretation of the theory, some of which will be mentioned in the corresponding paragraph, we take a quick look at which axioms really enter into the proof of the theorem.
+The references include work on the generalization of the theorem to more general [[spacetimes]] as well as work concerned with dodging the theorem and its consequences by choosing an alternative set of axioms.

 ## Definition ##
 All necessary definitions can be found at [[Haag-Kastler vacuum representation]].

 ## the Theorem ##
-Both the statement and the proof we mention here refer to the [[Haag-Kastler vacuum representation]], but both the statement and the proof can be generalized resp. translated to different context, like e.g. to a [[Wightman theory]].
+Both the statement and the proof we mention here refer to the [[Haag-Kastler vacuum representation]], but both the statement and the proof can be generalized resp. translated to different contexts, like e.g. to a [[Wightman theory]], to more general spacetimes and to other states than the vacuum vector.

 +-- {: .un_theorem}
 ###### Reeh-Schlieder